 After coming to the United States, H.H.
 Dorje Chang Buddha III gave many discourses to His disciples.
 In 2000 He gave two very important dharma discourses over a two-day period explaining that “It will be fruitless if one does not listen to discourses in accordance with the dharma expounded in these discourses.”
 After explaining the many sources of discourses and warning the students to be careful that some dharma lessons are Mara’s teachings and some slander the Buddhas and may lead to devolvement and not accomplishment, His Holiness offered criteria on how to distinguish between the different types and what should be listened to and what should be avoided.
 His Holiness also offered the following instructions known as the “Seven Dharmas” on how disciples should listen, stressing that once, even several times, are not enough:

-- The fourth time (second for non-Chinese speakers), you check your notes and correct what is incorrect and augment them with what you missed.
+STEP #4: The fourth time (second for non-Chinese speakers), you check your notes and correct what is incorrect and augment them with what you missed.
 You may and should ask more questions, if needed.

 STEP #5: If possible listen a fifth time and discuss your notes with your fellow students, noting who attended the discussion.
 You may not distribute your notes to other students, but you use them and your discussion to prepare several questions about the content of the discourse.
 Your questions may be based on items you think you understand or on items you do not know the answer to.
 You will need at least three questions per discourse.
 Depending on how many attend, you will probably only get a chance to ask one or two questions per discourse, but others may also ask the same questions, so you will need more questions.
 If you want to receive credit for the seminar at XFVU, you will need to submit these questions to XFVU.
 If there will be translation at the debate, you should submit your questions to the translator before the debate.

 STEP #7: If there is time at the seminar, you should reflect on how you have applied what you learned from this discourse, using the principle that you determined in Step #5.
 If you take the course for credit, you keep a journal and reflect for a period of time on what you learned each day and record your insights in your journal.
 You take what you learned from the debate and listening to the discourses and recorded in your journal to prepare your own “talk” in your own words on what you would say to propagate the teachings of this discourse to others.
 If you are taking the course for credit, you submit your written “talk” to XFVU.
 What else you actually do with this will depend on your level of realization and if you have the authority to teach as determined by the examination process monitored by the United International World Buddhism Association Headquarters (UIWBAH).
 This last requirement was not part of the dharma discourse given by His Holiness in 2000, but is true now.
-We can and should talk about our experiences with the dharma and how it perfumes our lives and enables us to help other living beings.
+However, we can and should talk about our experiences with the dharma and how it perfumes our lives and enables us to help other living beings.

 The Buddha Master stated that it is not correctly “listening to the dharma” unless you follow all these seven steps and you may need to listen many more times to complete all seven steps.
 For some it should be a Twenty-one or more Dharma, not Seven Dharma system.
 This system enables the disciple to “mine” the dharma discourse in detail for all of its principles, concepts, and sometimes subtle meanings.